intel/llvm/sycl/test-e2e/README.md

 // UNSUPPORTED-TRACKER: PRJ-1234
 ```

-If you add `UNSUPPORTED` without `UNSUPPORTED-TRACKER` directive,
+If you add `UNSUPPORTED` without `UNSUPPORTED-TRACKER` or `UNSUPPORTED-INTENDED`
-`no-unsupported-without-tracker.cpp` test will fail, notifying you about that.
+directive, the `no-unsupported-without-tracker.cpp` test will fail, notifying
+you about that.